hikmat-ullah/shell-scripts-examples/README.md

 # shell-scripts-examples
-Repo about basic shell scripts
+This repo contains the basic shell scripts used in linux on daily basis